-Our General Manager of Tax reports on the operation and effectiveness of the Tax Risk Framework to the Chief Financial Officer who then flows this information through to the HESTA Board via the Audit and Risk Committee (ARC).
-We have a good track record of cooperation and transparency with the Australian Taxation Office (ATO) and we are considered a key tax payer by the ATO.
+Our General Manager of Tax reports on the operation and effectiveness of the Tax Framework to the Chief Financial Officer who then flows this information through to the HESTA Board via the Finance Audit and Compliance Committee.
+We have a good track record of cooperation and transparency with the Australian Taxation Office (ATO) and we are considered a key taxpayer by the ATO. i.e. HESTA is a participant in the ATO's Top 1,000 Tax Performance Program.

-Our approach to tax management and governance is outlined in our internal Tax Management Policy.
-A summary of some of the key strategic objectives for managing tax from this policy are:
+Our approach to tax management and governance is outlined in HESTA's internal Tax Management Policy (Policy).

+A summary of some of the key strategic objectives for managing tax from this Policy are:

-- to achieve an appropriate balance between value sought and risk appetite in order to maximise long-term sustainable returns for our members - to maintain open and constructive relationships with all relevant authorities - to be considered a lower risk taxpayer by tax authorities, with the recognition that the risk rating will be affected by the overall complexity and size of the fund - to comply with all applicable laws and regulations relating to tax, including meeting tax compliance obligations in a timely manner - to maintain high standards of tax risk management and governance, and - to not participate in tax evasion or facilitate the evasion of tax by a third party in any way.
+- to achieve an appropriate balance between value sought and risk appetite to maximize long term sustainable returns for our members - to maintain open and constructive relationships with all relevant authorities - to be considered a lower risk taxpayer by tax authorities, with the recognition that the risk rating will be affected by the overall complexity and size of the fund - to comply with all applicable laws and regulations relating to tax, including meeting tax compliance obligations in a timely manner - to maintain high standards of tax risk management and governance, and - to not participate in tax evasion or facilitate the evasion of tax.